xiix0/scam/README.md

-The fashion wears out more apparel than the man.
+Every why hath a wherefore.
-		-- William Shakespeare, "Much Ado About Nothing"
+		-- William Shakespeare, "A Comedy of Errors"